WHO CAN APPLY TO THE USU GRADUATE SCHOOL OF NURSING?

 CAN I TRANSFER CREDITS TO THE USU GRADUATE SCHOOL OF NURSING?

 Yes, a maximum of 6 credits may be transferred into the DNP program and up to 9 graduate level credits will be considered in the PhD program assuming two conditions are met: 1) a grade of B or higher was achieved in the course being considered for transfer credit and 2) the Program Director has reviewed the course syllabus/description and authorized/approved the credit.
+Read more about the transfer credit requirements and process on the USU Registrar’s Transfer Credit page.

 WHAT IS CAMPUS LIFE LIKE AT THE UNIFORMED SERVICES UNIVERSITY?